PranavSitaraman/mcamath/mcamc.md

 **What does the overall payment process look like?**

 {: .answer}
 The total amount owed will be displayed before the registration form is submitted.
-Information about payment will be posted on the website and emailed to registered teams within the following week.
+Information about payment will be posted on the form and emailed to registered teams within the following week.
 If you have any questions, please contact us at [mcamathleague@gmail.com](mailto:mcamathleague@gmail.com).

 {: .question}
 **How much does MCAMC cost?**

 {: .answer}
-MCAMC costs $10 per student, plus $15 per t-shirt.
+MCAMC costs $10 per student.
 Payment must be *received* by the indicated deadline.
 More information on payments will be posted shortly.

 ### Miscellaneous